nondescryptid/opendoc-state-court-judgments/2019_SGMC_26/report.md

 15     The Defence argued that the documents were inadmissible as the makers of the documents were not called as witnesses and the documents constituted hearsay evidence.
 It was further argued that the Prosecution could not avail itself of the exception to the hearsay rule contained in s 32(1)(b)(iv) of the Evidence Act (Cap 97, 1997 Rev Ed) as the specific requirements of the provision had not been satisfied.

-16     The case of _Gimpex Ltd v Unity Holdings Business Ltd and others and another appeal[\[note: 1\]](#Ftn_1)_ was cited by the Defence and it was contended that the Court of Appeal had held that hearsay documents may only be admitted in evidence through a witness who was either the compiler or the person who supplied the information included in a record of the documents made in the ordinary course of his trade, business, profession or other occupation.
+16     The case of _Gimpex Ltd v Unity Holdings Business Ltd and others and another appeal[^1]_ was cited by the Defence and it was contended that the Court of Appeal had held that hearsay documents may only be admitted in evidence through a witness who was either the compiler or the person who supplied the information included in a record of the documents made in the ordinary course of his trade, business, profession or other occupation.
 In the present case, the witness through whom the Prosecution sought to admit the documents was Ms Lynette Foo Lee Phing, the Operations Manager at Navigator.
 She was only involved in verifying the Withdrawal Form with the attachments, which was received from Syed Abdul Rahman.
 She had neither compiled a record of the documents or supplied the information contained in the record.
 The Defence contended that the documents may not be admitted in evidence through her.

 #### (b)   The Prosecution’s response